Lobby Lud

 Lobby Lud is a fictional character created in August 1927 by the Westminster Gazette, a British newspaper, now defunct.
 The character was used in readers' prize competitions during the summer period.
 Anonymous employees visited seaside resorts and afterwards produced a detailed description of the town they visited, without disclosing its name.
-They also described a person they happened to see that day and declared him to be the "Lobby Lud" of that issue.
+They also described a person and declared him to be the "Lobby Lud" of that issue.
 Readers were given a pass phrase and had to both guess the location and find the person described.
 Anyone carrying the newspaper could challenge Lobby Lud with the phrase and receive £5 (equivalent to £263 in 2024).

 The competition was created because people on holiday were known to be less likely to buy a newspaper.
 Some towns and large factories had holiday fortnights (called "wakes weeks" in the north of England); the town or works would all decamp at the same time.
 Circulation could drop considerably in the summer and proprietors hoped prizes would revive it.

 The character's name was derived from the paper's telegraphic address, "Lobby, Ludgate".

 The British colloquial phrase "You are (name) and I claim my five pounds" is associated with Lobby Lud, despite being based on a similar idea created by a different paper.